 Another option is a pudendal block.
 Anesthetic, usually similar to lidocaine, is injected into the pudendal nerve.
 This procedure is often used when delivery occurs by forceps or vacuum; it is also used just before an episiotomy.
 It is usually given during the second stage of labor, just before delivery.
 There is some risk that the anesthetic can cross the placenta and travel to the baby.

-Epidurals are used to limit the amount of pain associated with childbirth.
-It is usually administered during the active phase of labor and is inserted into the space between L3 and L4 in the spine (in the lower back).
+Epidurals can also be used to limit the pain associated with childbirth.
+It is usually administered during the active phase of labor and is inserted into the space between L3 and L4 in the spine (lower back).
 The amount of medication can be increased if a cesarean delivery is required.

-If not properly performed, the mother can suffer from the following epidural injuries:
+If an epidural is not properly performed, the mother can suffer from:

 - Nerve damage